Travel Guide to the Mamanuca Islands, Fiji Islands

 Mamanuca Islands Holidays — Day Cruises — Watersports — The Coral Islands — Malolo Group & Mana Island — The Outer Mamanucas

-Clearly visible from Nadi Airport, the Mamanuca Islands is a stunning collection of 23 small islands with stunning beaches.
+Clearly visible from Nadi Airport, the Mamanuca Islands is a stunning collection of 23 small islands with palm fringed beaches.
 Situated in the lee of the main island of Viti Levu, the Mamanuca Islands boasts the finest holiday weather in Fiji - year-round sunshine, calm seas and gentle breezes.
 This is Fiji's tourism gem.
-With a choice of a dozen resorts, several of which are on uninhabited islands, and as many day cruises from Nadi, a visit to the Mamanuca Islands is a must on any travel itinerary.
+With a choice of over a dozen resorts, several of which are on tiny uninhabited islands, and as many day cruises from Nadi, a visit to the Mamanuca Islands is a must on any travel itinerary.

 Mamanuca Islands Map

 - Romantic Beach Holiday

 Mamanuca Islands Holiday Overview